 Paulette Williams has worked in higher education for over a decade leading widening participation and student success projects.
-She has worked on a range of access projects including tutoring and mentoring programmes in schools, sustained engagement initiatives for students in further education and most recently an institution-wide project addressing the BME attainment gap at a Russell Group university in London.
+She has worked on a range of access projects including tutoring and mentoring programmes in schools, sustained engagement initiatives for students in further education and most recently an institution-wide project addressing the BME attainment gap.

 Paulette grew increasingly concerned about black students’ relationship with higher education.
 From the types of institutions African Caribbean students typically enrol at to the overall attainment and experiences of students who decide to go, there was a deeper issue that had been ignored for a long time.